Someone said feed it coffee to make it bloom. What kind of coffee?

 Have a look at this link to see if you're providing the right environment for your plant:

 Ignore all those contradictory pieces of advice.
 Christmas / Easter cacti don't care, as long as they have lots of wind during summer and fall.
 Just like your legs have to move for the calves to help pump the blood, those plants need to flex.
-Don't worry about storms.
-They handle them without a problem.
-Hang them under the eaves or on gallows or trellis in the wind.
-Bring them in before it freezes and you will have healthy plants with lots of flowers.

 If you add 2 Tbsp. of castor oil around the roots of a Christmas cactus in October, it will bloom in December.